googleapis/google-cloud-java/generation/new_client/README.md

 ```

 The command creates `workspace` directory in which it prepares the changes for
 the new module in the monorepo.
-At the end, it shows you to create a pull
+At the end (~ 10 minutes), it tells you to
-request in the monorepo:
+create a pull request in the monorepo:

 ```
 ...